mengqh321/mengqh321.github.io/index.md

 ### Professional Skills

-- Proficient in the Ab initio transition state theory and its application to different reaction classes.
+- Familiar with the Ab initio transition state theory and its application to different reaction classes

-- Proficient in the pressure dependent kinetics
+- Familiar with the pressure dependent kinetics

-- Skilled at the softwares for computational chemical kinetics including Gaussian, Molpro, MSTor, Mess, Variflex and Chemkin-Pro.
+- Proficient in the softwares for computational chemical kinetics including Gaussian, Molpro, MSTor, Mess, Variflex and Chemkin-Pro

 ### Publications
 - **Q. Meng**, Y. Chi, L. Zhang, P. Zhang, L. Sheng, “Towards high-level theoretical studies of large biodiesel molecules: An ONIOM/RRKM/Master-equation approach to the isomerization and dissociation kinetics of methyl decanoate radicals,”Phys.
 Chem.
 Chem.
 Phys., 2019,21, 5232-5242. [[DOI]](https://doi.org/10.1039/C8CP05593A)[[PDF]](./publications/11.pdf)